iamask/cloudflare-agents-openai-wrapper/README.md

 ## Available Tools

-This fork includes the following tools:
+This project includes the following tools:

 ### 🌤️ Weather & Time